-The Rosenthal Gallery, located in the Rosenthal Building, is operated under the Department of Performing and Fine Arts.
-The gallery installs temporary exhibitions of regional, national and international works, includes FSU faculty and student exhibitions, and hosts an annual High School Competition and an annual National Competition.
+The Rosenthal Gallery, located in the Rosenthal Building, is operated through the Department of Performing and Fine Arts.
+The gallery installs temporary exhibitions of regional, national, and international works; includes FSU faculty and student exhibitions; and hosts an annual High School Competition and an annual National Competition.

-The Rosenthal Gallery is a supplement to the curriculum through exhibits, lectures and seminars, and serves as a cultural component of the campus and the region.
+The Rosenthal Gallery offers services that supplement the curriculum through exhibits, lectures and seminars, and serves as a cultural component of the campus and the region.